Iford Arts has been a successful opera festival in the west of England for over 25 years.

 Salary: £30,000 – 35,000 pro-rata (depending on experience)

-Hours: Full time, permanent.
+Hours: Full time.
 Subject to a satisfactory six-month probationary period

 Holiday entitlement: 28 days, plus public or bank holidays

-Working arrangements can be flexible; and home working is also possible.
+Working arrangements are flexible; and working from home and/or in the offices in Bradford on Avon.
 Due to the nature of our work, flexibility is needed around the event/performance periods and other busy times throughout the year.

 The Iford Arts Charity does not allow discrimination on the grounds of gender, race, disability, ethnic or